fire1ce/3os.org/docs/blog.md

 ## ADB CheatSheet (12/09/21)

-> Added new page [ADB CheatSheet](/penetration-testing/android/adb-cheatsheet) to Penetration Testing - Android.
+> Added [ADB CheatSheet](/penetration-testing/android/adb-cheatsheet) page to Penetration Testing - Android.
 > You will find a series of practical example commands for running ADB and getting the most of Android Debug Bridge powerful tool